CMSgov/bluebutton-site-static/developers.md

 - Get all Explanation of Benefit Records for an Individual Beneficiary
 - Get all Patient Records for an Individual Beneficiary
 - Get all Coverage Information for an Individual Beneficiary

-If the _format option is omitted, then JSON is returned by default.

 As a security measure the date of birth, SSN, and HICN will not be provided by the CMS Blue Button API.